BDsProjects/Simulink-Example-Problems/README.md

 # Simulink-Example-Problems

-Example Equations and Problems solved in Matlab/Simulink for practice/studying/learning.
+Example equations and problems solved in Matlab/Simulink for practice/studying/learning.